el2718/sudoku/README.md

 ./sudoku.x puzzle8.txt 1 100 1
 ```

-Eliminate elements from puzzle 5, as much as possible, do not save the solution to a file.
+Eliminate elements from puzzle 5, as much as possible, do not save the results.

 ```bash
 ./sudoku.x puzzle5.txt 1 2 0 81